gwillig/restaurant_app/README.md

 # Mobile Web Specialist Certification Course
 ---
-## Project Overview: Stage 1
+## Project Overview

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.

-d project requirements.
-The rubric should be a resource you refer to periodically to make sure your project meets specifications.
+The goal of the projet was to convert a static webpage to a mobile-ready web application.

 ### How to run